koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 ## Chapter 2
 Bill starts investigating the situation and learns the how the financial systems get the data from Ann.
 Ann tells him that it is a pretty fragile process and adds the information that there is a lot of manual modifications are done to the incoming data.

 > I wince.
-I don’t like finance personnel manually changing payroll data outside the payroll application.
-It’s error-prone and dangerous.
+I don't like finance personnel manually changing payroll data outside the payroll application.
+It's error-prone and dangerous.

 Bill is surprised to learn that all the salaried employees data are ok but the hourly ones were all zero.
 He then goes to NOC to find Wes and Patty to find them talking about the SAN, which surprises him.
 He also overhears some engineers talking about _an unsuccessful update to SAN_.